elle-the-dev/git-gopher/README.md

 ### Menu

-The `gg-menu` command (alias `gg`) will bring up a fzf list of all the commands that git-gud provides, as well as additional standard git commands.
+The `gud` command with no arguments will bring up a fzf list of all the commands that git-gud provides, as well as additional standard git commands.

 ![image](https://i.imgur.com/enbjTFo.png)

-Custom commands can be added to menu by creating `~/.gg-options` with the options listed in it, one per line, with the command and description separated by `|`.
+Custom commands can be added to menu by creating `~/.gud-options` with the options listed in it, one per line, with the command and description separated by `|`.

 Note: Commands cannot contain 2 consecutive spaces (`git log`: good, `git  log`: bad).
 The options are formatted using `column` and the two spaces are how the command column is delimited.